BKWLD/reporter/README.md

 ## Installation

-CURRENTLY NOT WORKING IN LARAVEL 4.
+CURRENTLY NOT WORKING IN LARAVEL 4 BECAUSE THE INTERNAL PROFILER NO LONGER EXISTS (FOR NOW).

 ## Config